zabulus/core/doc/sql.extensions/README.packages.txt

       procedures not declared.

 Notes:
-    - DROP PACKAGE drops the package body before drop its header.
+    - DROP PACKAGE drops the package body before dropping its header.
     - UDFs (DECLARE EXTERNAL FUNCTION) are currently not supported inside packages.

 Examples: